 While compressors are typically used for increasing quieter parts of the recording, limiters act as a “ceiling” on the audio frequency.
 The limiter is reducing those intrusive peaks in volume at the end of our mix.

-Like the compressor, it takes not only a thorough understanding of the tool – but also experience – to use it effectively.
+Like the compressor, it takes not only a thorough understanding of the tool to use it effectively (by the way, Plugin Boutique has a great course on the compressor) – but also experience.

 Explained one more time, a compressor is an automatic volume control, and a limiter is a ceiling/limit/brick-wall we apply after the use of the compressor at the end of the signal chain; almost as an emergency volume control.